m4sterbunny/rtd-gcp-cloud/source/pages/storage.rst

 As block storage, such disks can support file systems.
 The drive is virtual and accessible via your VM.
 Local SSD (solid state, i.e. high-performance, low latency) drives are an option, but these do not persist through shutdown of the VM.

+.. sidebar:: Protect your Data

+	Setting the `deletionProtection` flag on a VM instance prevents accidental shutdown of a VM, and subsequent loss of all data on the persistent disks.

+	However, the VM can still be shutdown from within its own operating system.
+It can also still be stopped, reset, and suspended from the console!

-SSDs are ideal for high-performance, whether with random access or sequential access patterns.
+SSDs are ideal for high-performance (input/output IOPS-intensive), whether with random access or sequential access patterns.
 They are more expensive than the longer latency, spinning hard disk drive (HDD).

 HDDs can be a better option for storing large amounts of data and undertaking batch processing.